-- 2.4.4.2.1 Refer to disruption of basic services- water, specifically conditions that increases the severity of water supply disruption. - 2.4.4.2.2 Municipalities must develop indigent policies, indigent household figures are as follow; Breede Valley 7315, Drakenstein 12429, Langeberg 7413, Stellenbosch 4217, Witzenberg 4572 (CWDM IWMP, 2015). - 2.4.4.2.3 Catchments of the bulk of dams within the CWDM is infested with invasive alien plant species.
-The invasive plant species pose a major threat to water conservation. - 2.4.4.2.4 Municipalities must complete their Invasive Alien Vegetation Management Plans.
-Implementing these plans through active alien clearing is as important as water infrastructure maintenance. - 2.4.4.2.5 Increased risk of drought due to climate change will add extra pressure on water infrastructure.
+- 2.4.4.2.1.
+Refer to disruption of basic services- water, specifically conditions that increases the severity of water supply disruption. - 2.4.4.2.2.
+Catchments of the bulk of dams within the CWDM is infested with invasive alien plant species.
+The invasive plant species pose a major threat to water conservation. - 2.4.4.2.3.
+Municipalities must complete their Invasive Alien Vegetation Management Plans.
+Implementing these plans through active alien clearing is as important as water infrastructure maintenance. - 2.4.4.2.4.
+Increased risk of drought due to climate change will add extra pressure on water infrastructure.
 Municipalities should seek and employ alternative methods to augment water supply as well reduce the demand.

 FOCUS AREA: WATER INFRASTRUCTURE STRATEGIES: Municipalities must complete their Alien Vegetation Management Plans for municipal properties; Increase alien clearing in catchments located throughout the entire District and B municipalities in partnership with Department of Water and Sanitation and LandCare Programme.
 Ensure that the municipal infrastructure to provide basic services to communities is in place, effective and maintained; for this to be achieved within a common understanding in enough detail of the long-term objectives and direction of our society and a common vision.
-Determine the impact of long-term water supply trends and climate-change processes on growth and development.
+3. Determine the impact of long-term water supply trends and climate-change processes on growth and development.
 Invest in technologies and systems that decouple economic growth from rising raw water consumption Where urban development proposals will exceed infrastructure capacity, applications should be refused until provision is made to deal with the additional loads 6.
 Local authorities to undertake and implement more efficient water use and water re-use from existing resources; management of infrastructure and optimizing operation of the works will ensure minimum water losses at all water works and pipelines; training of process controllers to increase awareness of the importance of operating and maintenance in the works.
-7. Water augmentation possibilities that can be investigated and implemented by municipalities include: Aquifer recharge, subsidising grey water systems and rain tanks, making greywater systems compulsory for new developments, treating and storing storm water, treating sewerage for water use, small catchment management levies, rehabilitation of wetlands and riparian areas, alien clearing, gamifying water targets to increase participation/adherence by communities.
-8. Manage decreased water quality in ecosystem; Invasive aquatic weeds removal and management in Berg and Breede Rivers by the Cape Winelands District Municipality, B municipalities, DOWA, property/landowners and water user associations.
-Continuous clearing should be done annually between September and April.
-The specific area to be targeted is between the R45 and Hermon.
-9. Manage the quantity of water available for irrigation and drinking; Cape Winelands District Municipality to facilitate research into the re-use of wastewater within the District Municipality, with B-municipalities indicating which towns should be included in the research.
+7. Water augmentation possibilities that can be investigated and implemented by municipalities include Aquifer recharge, subsidising grey water systems and rain tanks, making greywater systems compulsory for new developments, treating and

+PRIORITY: INDICATORS HIGH 1.
+2. B-municipalities indicating which towns should be included in the research.
 The economic viability and quantities are important selection criteria.
-The replenishment of aquifers by infusion of purified waste water should form part of the research.
+The replenishment of aquifers by infusion of purified wastewater should form part of the research.
 Implementation by relevant Engineering Departments of B-municipalities.
 Cape Winelands District Municipality to facilitate the assessment of existing infrastructure for water storage.
 Implementation by Engineering Departments of B-municipalities.
-PRIORITY: HIGH
+Have municipal alien clearing plans been completed and approved?
+How many hectares has been cleared per annum?
+Are the water users' associations and catchment management agencies busy clearing alien invested areas in the riparian zone on the Berg and Breede Rivers?
+How many high-altitude alien clearing projects are being implemented in the CWDM catchments?
+Where are they 8.
+9. Rivers by the Cape Winelands District Municipality, B municipalities, DOWA, property/landowners and water user associations.
+Continuous clearing should be done annually between September and April.
+The specific area to be targeted is between the R45 and Hermon.